Rayanworkout/Email-Spam-Detector/README.md

 ### Training the model

-If you want to train the model, you need to use the `train_model.ipynb` notebook.
+If you want to train the model, you need to use the `notebooks/train_model.ipynb` notebook.
 It contains the code to train the model and save it as a pickle file.
 Make sure you have the required libraries installed and `dataset.csv` in the same directory as the notebook.

 ```bash